MR0808/pkr-trackr/README.md

 ## Admin Dashboard

+Pkr Trackr includes a **global admin dashboard** accessible at `/admin` for users with admin privileges.

+### Admin Features

+- **System Overview**: View statistics (total users, leagues, nights, volume)
+- **User Management**:
+  - View all users
+  - Grant/revoke admin privileges
+  - Delete users
+- **League Management**:
+  - View all leagues
+  - Delete leagues
+  - View league owners and statistics

+### Making a User an Admin

+Admins can grant admin privileges to other users through the admin dashboard.
+The demo user created by the seed script is automatically an admin.

+### League-Based Permissions

-Currently, Pkr Trackr uses a **league-based permission system** rather than a global admin dashboard:
+In addition to global admin access, Pkr Trackr uses a **league-based permission system**:

 - **League Owners** can manage their league (invite members, create seasons, finalize nights)
 - **League Admins** can manage most league functions (invite members, create seasons)
 - **League Members** can view and participate in their leagues

-There is **no system-wide admin dashboard** in the current implementation.
-Each league operates independently with its own owners and admins.
+Each league operates independently with its own owners and admins, while global admins can manage the entire system.

-If you need a global admin dashboard to manage all leagues, users, and system settings, this would need to be added as a separate feature.

 ## License